Skip to content

 Safety Precautions

-Make sure you have the right tools you need, such as pry bars, hammers, and screwdrivers, as removing a mantel can be a simple process if you're careful and take the necessary precautions.
-Start by locating the fasteners holding the mantel in place and carefully pry or unscrew them.
+Removing a mantel can be a relatively simple process if you're careful and take the necessary precautions.
+Begin by locating the fasteners holding the mantel in place.
+These are often found on the side or underneath the shelf.

 Clear the Work Area